What is Intel’s thermal velocity boost? How does it work?

 By default, the thermal velocity boost feature enables the users to gain maximum output from the processor.
 It maximizes your system’s performance and doesn’t harm or damage the CPU if it runs at its peak-rated clock speed.

-There is no alteration with its maximum upper-rated frequency as done in overlocking.
-Some changes in the BIOS settings can disable this, but this may be risky and harmful to the CPU, so trying to get it disabled isn’t the right thing to be recommended.
+Altering its maximum upper-rated frequency, as done in overclocking, is not possible with Thermal Velocity Boost.
+While some changes in BIOS settings can disable it, this can be risky and harmful to the CPU, so it is not recommended to attempt to disable it.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.